-- PacketCable 1.0 does NOT support distributed call signaling (DCS), slated for later PacketCable releases. - PacketCable 1.0 does not specify the interface between an RKS and a billing system. - All IP based Intelligent Peripherals (these include Announcement Servers, for example) will be connected to the originating CMS or MGC. - PacketCable 1.0 does NOT support Line Information Database (LIDB) queries.
-Calls requiring LIDB determination, such as calling card personal identification number validation, are sent directly to the PSTN. - PacketCable 1.0 supports local number portability (LNP). - Non-PacketCable network elements, such as those residing in the public switched telephone network (PSTN) to which a PacketCable system may interconnect with, will NOT generate and send Event Messages to the RKS. - PSTN Intelligent Peripheral Event Messages are generated by the originating CMS. - PacketCable 1.0 Event Messages currently only support messages for actual billable events.
+- PacketCable 1.5 does not specify the interface between an RKS and a billing system. - All IP based Intelligent Peripherals (these include Announcement Servers, for example) will be connected to the originating CMS or MGC. - PacketCable 1.5 does not support Line Information Database (LIDB) queries.
+Calls requiring LIDB determination, such as calling card personal identification number validation, are sent directly to the PSTN. - PacketCable 1.5 supports local number portability (LNP).
+Following information and references are applicable to LNP: - Location Routing Number (LRN) identifies routing information for a ported called party number; and Jurisdiction Information Parameter (JIP) identifies the network element where the ported calling party number is currently getting the service from.
+The JIP parameter received in SS7 message is needed for billing settlement purpose.
+(References: GR-317-CORE, GR-2936-CORE, and GR-1100-CORE). - 2.
+The originating half determines if the caller is ported-in and the terminating half determines if the called party is ported-in.
+The CMS or MGC determines if a number is ported based on different data including a) provisioned data, b) signaling messages c) Number Portability data base.
+The source of Number Portability information is specified in Technical Requirements on Number portability systems [30] Table 8. - Non-PacketCable network elements, such as those residing in the public switched telephone network (PSTN) to which a PacketCable system may interconnect with, will NOT generate and send Event Messages to the RKS. - PSTN Intelligent Peripheral Event Messages are generated by the originating CMS. - PacketCable 1.5 Event Messages currently only support messages for actual billable events.
 This document does not specify messages related to provisioning of services by the operator of a PacketCable network.
 This document does support Event Messages for Subscriber service activation.
-This document does not specify messages related to selection of an entity other than the PacketCable network operator to handle off-network activities (e.g., inter-exchange communications). - The initiating party number and the terminating party number are the only two attributes defined in PacketCable 1.0 that can be used to associate a subscriber with usage of network resources. - PacketCable 1.0 supports interconnection to both Class 4 and Class 5 Switches. - PacketCable supports a 911 Trunk Group. - PacketCable 1.0 trusted network elements are expected to be pre-provisioned with a minimum set of data using a vendor-proprietary mechanism.
-Examples of this data may include: - a) Element Type, identifying the element as a CMTS, CMS, or MGC - b) Element ID
+This document does not specify messages related to selection of an entity other than the PacketCable network operator to handle off-network activities (e.g., inter-exchange communications).

-- c) A list of which Event Messages are required and which Event Messages are optional as defined by the MSO.
-For each of these Event Messages, identify if the Event Messages are to: - 1) be transported to the RKS as a single Event Message in real-time or - 2) batched and transported to the RKS as multiple Event Messages at a later time; - 3) provide capability to configure both how many Event Messages are batched before being sent to the RKS. - d) Number of days to keep Event Messages for short-term storage - e) Others - Enable or disable Media_Alive Event Message, configure the frequency of Media_Alive message (suggested 0 to 1440 minutes, with 0 being no Media Alive Events). - PacketCable Event Messages generation is not required to support subscriber billing for services provided by the PacketCable Line Control Signaling (LCS) System.
-In the LCS system, the Local Digital Switch (LDS) is responsible for subscriber billing.
-PacketCable Event Message generation by the LCS system to support uses other than subscriber billing is out of scope at this time.
-For a description of call control in the LCS sub-system, please refer to the PacketCable Line Control Signaling System Architecture Technical Report [18].
+- The initiating party number and the terminating party number are the only two attributes defined in PacketCable 1.5 that can be used to associate a subscriber with usage of network resources. - PacketCable 1.5 supports interconnection to both Class 4 and Class 5 Switches. - PacketCable supports a 911 Trunk Group. - PacketCable 1.5 trusted network elements are expected to be pre-provisioned with a minimum set of data using a vendor-proprietary mechanism.
+Examples of this data may include: - a) Element Type, identifying the element as a CMTS, CMS, or MGC - b) Element ID - c) A list of which Event Messages are required and which Event Messages are optional as defined by the MSO.
+For each of these Event Messages, identify if the Event Messages are to: - 1) be transported to the RKS as a single Event Message in real-time or - 2) batched and transported to the RKS as multiple Event Messages at a later time; - 3) provide capability to configure both how many Event Messages are batched before being sent to the RKS. - d) Number of days to keep Event Messages for short-term storage - e) Others - Enable or disable Media_Alive Event Message, configure the frequency of Media_Alive message (suggested 0 to 1440 minutes, with 0 being no Media_Alive Events).
+Event Messages Architecture